SummaryRead the full fact sheet

 - Use gloves, scarves and socks.
 Carry spares in case the ones you are wearing get wet.

-- Warm headgear, since considerable body heat is lost through the scalp.
+- Wear warm headgear, considerable body heat is lost through the scalp.

 - Drink plenty of fluids.